Accessing the digital assets of a loved one after they have passed can be difficult. Below are some tips to make it easier for everyone.

 Write it down.

-I give all of my estate planning clients the same homework assignment- which always starts off with “Make a binder with the below outline in mind.
+As an estate attorney, I give all of my clients the same homework assignment- which always starts off with “Make a binder with the below outline in mind.
 Identify automatic debits and payments and keep an inventory of digital and cybersecurity assets.
 Keep a hard copy and a digital copy, and give your estate planning attorney a copy to secure in the law firm’s vault.

 The binder should include: